CMC VPN – BETA

 Do you often use public Wi-Fi networks in cafés, restaurants, and libraries?

 If so, your connection may be compromised.
 The websites you visit can monitored by anyone on the same network as you.
-Sensitive information like your e-mail password or bank login details can be harvested.
+That means anyone from the owner of that café, the Internet Service Provider, or even the government can monitor or censor your web traffic.

 CMC VPN seeks to change that by offering an easy-to-use, affordable, and reliable VPN service.